MTH35H4RK/MediDrone/README.md

  - Alerts and Reports need to be fixed
  - Dark Theme
- - Change the Login in background
+ - Change the background in login